Bevy Systems

 System state

-They can be stateful by using the Local<T>
+Normally your systems are stateless, but they can be locally stateful by using the Local<T>

 fn print_at_end_round(mut counter: Local<u32>) {